ThienNguyen2002/ITServerless/project/tech.md

 ### APIs

 **Realty Mole Property**
-*Has to be apartments and must have an location.
+*Has to have an valid address
-*Gets the rent estimate from how many rooms, bathrooms, etc.
+*Returns the rent estimate

 ### Packages/Libraries/Databases